Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 FAQs

-You may experience mild pain or discomfort while you wear your temporary crown, which is normal in most cases, and not likely to go away until after you get your permanent one installed.
-If the pain doesn't subside with painkillers or gets worse, call your dentist.
-If you are experiencing extreme pain, you need to call your dentist as something serious could be wrong.
+You may experience mild pain or discomfort while wearing your temporary crown, which is normal in most cases, and not likely to go away until after you install your permanent one.
+Call your dentist if the pain doesn’t subside with painkillers or gets worse.

 What do I do if my temporary crown keeps falling off?

-If your temporary crown fell off, you should go see your dentist to get it put back in.
+If your temporary crown falls off, you should see your dentist to get it back in.
 If it falls off another time, you should still contact your dentist.
-They'll likely want to try to put it back on.
-You can use temporary repair kits in the meantime, but it's always best to talk to your dentist.
+They’ll likely want to try to put it back on.
+You can use temporary repair kits in the meantime, but it’s always best to talk to your dentist.
 Also, make sure to stay away from sticky and hard foods.

 What does a temporary crown feel like?